Ángel Mena

-Ángel Israel Mena Delgado (born 21 January 1988) is an Ecuadorian professional footballer who plays as a winger for Orense and the Ecuador national team.
+Ángel Israel Mena Delgado (born 21 January 1988) is an Ecuadorian professional footballer who plays as a winger for LigaPro Serie A club Orense.

 Club career

 Emelec

 Mena had extended his contract until 2017 with Club Sport Emelec.
 He played in 129 games for the national championship and scored 25 goals, according to records of the Ecuadorian Football Federation (FEF).

 He debuted in the first division in 2007.
 He scored his first official goal on 16 March 2008 at the Técnico Universitario.

 In 2010, he was loaned to Deportivo Cuenca.
 In 2011, he returns to Club Sport Emelec, and was champion in 2013 and 2014.

 After scoring 14 goals as Emelec won the 2014 championship, Mena extended his contract with the club for two years in February 2015.
 Mena scored the first goal in the 2014 Ecuadorian Serie A season final match against Barcelona SC, winning 3–0.

 Cruz Azul

 In 2017 Mena joined Mexican side Cruz Azul.
 On 12 February Mena scored an impressive free-kick goal against Santos Laguna which earned Cruz Azul a 2–2 draw.